 Dads are great parents and they love taking care of their kids which gives moms a break from taking care of the youngones in the house.
 But, how do fathers handle kids?
 We all know that the 21stcentury kids love technology.
 It might be tempting to hand over a tablet to a screaming child when all else fails to calm them down.

-There are many uses for tablets and smart devices when it comes to keeping children under control.
+Coming back, there are many uses for tablets and smart devices when it comes to keeping children under control.
 Moreover, kids have a limited concentration span and they require additional efforts to keep calm and this is why most fathers would opt for tablets and their installed applications.

 Below are some reasons: